Inveraray: Inveraray Jail

-The building was originally built as a courthouse and jail between 1816-1820.
+The building was originally built as a courthouse and jail between 1816 and 1820.
 It was built on the 1813 design by James Gillespie Graham, which replaced Robert Reid's original design that had been abandoned due to lack of funds.
 Both the courthouse and the jail were opened in 1820.
 The courtroom, on the first floor, is a hemicycle with large windows overlooking the prison yard and Loch Fyne.

-With the Prisons Act of 1877, the government took control of the jail and began the construction of larger prisons in populated centres.
+With the Prisons (Scotland) Act 1877, the government took control of the jail and began the construction of larger prisons in populated centres.
 The opening of Barlinnie Prison in Glasgow in 1882 led to the closure of small local jails in the west of Scotland, including Inveraray Jail in 1889.
 However, the court continued its activities until 1954.

 Restoration work was undertaken in 1989 to convert the jail into a visitor attraction.

 Mercat Cross

 Dated from the 15th century, this cross was previously stood in the Old Town, but was later moved to the Inveraray Pier on the seafront end of the Inveraray Main Street.